japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreWriter.md

 `getProgress`...FIXME

-NOTE: `getProgress` is used exclusively when `ProgressReporter` is requested to <<spark-sql-streaming-ProgressReporter.adoc#extractStateOperatorMetrics, extractStateOperatorMetrics>> (when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, run the activated streaming query>>).
+NOTE: `getProgress` is used exclusively when `ProgressReporter` is requested to <<spark-sql-streaming-ProgressReporter.md#extractStateOperatorMetrics, extractStateOperatorMetrics>> (when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, run the activated streaming query>>).

 === [[shouldRunAnotherBatch]] Checking Out Whether Last Batch Execution Requires Another Non-Data Batch or Not -- `shouldRunAnotherBatch` Method